cdluminate/ProdL/ProdL.md

 such as `fish` (oriented for better user interaction). `fish` can work out-of-box with a rich set of features without manually overriding any configuration.

+Both `zsh` and `fish` can support syntax highlighting, automatic suggestion, and smarter command line completion.
+I think these features are beneficial for productivity.

 For most linux distributions, POSIX shell is recommended if you are scripting for the system.

 #### 0.5.2.
 Core Utilities

 A non-exhaustive set of core utilities.
 Here I'll only list their names and main usage.
+Most of these utilities are extremely important, and are extremely valuable to learn.

 Category 1: File and permission